Liz Cambage: Return to WNBA

-In February 2018, Cambage signed a multi-year contract with the Dallas Wings.
-On 17 July 2018, in a game against the New York Liberty, Cambage scored a WNBA record 53 points.
+In February 2018, Cambage signed a multiyear contract with the Dallas Wings.
+On 17 July 2018, in a game against the New York Liberty, Cambage scored a WNBA record 53 points (the mark was later tied by A'ja Wilson).
 The Wings won the game, 104–87.
 Cambage was voted into the 2018 WNBA All-Star Game, making it her second all-star appearance.
-Following her 53-point performance, she scored 35 points in a 90–81 victory over the Washington Mystics making it the highest two-game point total in league history.
-By the end of the season, Cambage led the league in scoring and the Wings finished with a 15–19 record as the number 8 seed in the league.
+Following her 53-point performance, she scored 35 points in a 90–81 victory over the Washington Mystics, making it the highest two-game point total in league history.
+By the end of the season, Cambage led the league in scoring and the Wings finished with a 15–19 record as the number-eight seed in the league.
 In the first-round elimination game, the Wings lost, 101–83, to the Phoenix Mercury.

-On 22 January 2019 Cambage requested a trade from the Wings.
-On 16 May 2019 she was traded to the Las Vegas Aces.
+On 22 January 2019, Cambage requested a trade from the Wings.
+On 16 May 2019, she was traded to the Las Vegas Aces.
 During the 2019 season, Cambage was voted into the All-Star Game, making it her third all-star appearance.
-At the end of the season, the Aces finished 21–13 and the number 4 seed, receiving a bye to the second round.
-In the second-round elimination game, the Aces advanced to the semi-finals after defeating the Chicago Sky, 93–92, off a play by teammate Dearica Hamby in which she came up with a steal and nailed a desperation three-pointer from half court.
-In the semi-finals, the Aces' playoff run came to an end as they were defeated by the eventual champions, the Washington Mystics, in four games.
+At the end of the season, the Aces finished 21–13 and with the number-four seed, receiving a bye to the second round.
+In the second-round elimination game, the Aces advanced to the semifinals after defeating the Chicago Sky, 93–92, off a play by teammate Dearica Hamby in which she came up with a steal and nailed a desperation three-pointer from half court.
+In the semifinals, the Aces' playoff run came to an end as they were defeated by the eventual champions, the Washington Mystics, in four games.

-On July 5, 2020, it was announced that Cambage would sit out the 2020 WNBA season due to health concerns and preexisting risk factors surrounding the COVID-19 pandemic after an evaluation by the team doctor.
-Without Cambage, the Aces finished the season 18–4 with the number one seed in the shortened 22-game season, they reached the Finals but were swept by the Seattle Storm.
-On 23 May 2021, during a game against the Connecticut Sun, the opposing coach Curt Miller lobbied the referee for a foul call on Cambage, while hyperbolically claiming Cambage was "300 pounds".
-Cambage responded with a post on Instagram, calling out Connecticut Sun coach Curt Miller calling him a "little white man".
+On 5 July 2020, the team announced that Cambage would sit out the 2020 WNBA season due to health concerns and pre-existing risk factors surrounding the COVID-19 pandemic after an evaluation by the team doctor.
+Without Cambage, the Aces finished the season with an 18–4 record and the number-one seed in the shortened 22-game season; they reached the 2020 WNBA finals, but were swept by the Seattle Storm.
+On 23 May 2021, during a game against the Connecticut Sun, opposing coach Curt Miller lobbied the referee for a foul call on Cambage, while hyperbolically saying that she was "300 pounds".
+Cambage responded with a post on Instagram, calling Miller a "little white man".

-Cambage signed with the Los Angeles Sparks in 2022.
-On July 26, 2022, Cambage was released by the Sparks on an according "contract divorce".
+Cambage signed with the Los Angeles Sparks on 15 February 2022.
+During the 2022 season, though, at Cambage's request, she was released on 26 July by the Sparks from her contract.

-Cambage, on August 15, 2022, announced her retirement from the WNBA.
-Her retirement came three weeks after she was released by the Sparks.
+Three weeks later, on 15 August 2022, Cambage announced she was stepping away from the WNBA.

-Israel